7 Best Python Online IDEs: Features and Comparisons in 2023

 If you want to start your career in Machine Learning and develop and run code from anywhere with Jupyter notebooks, then the azure notebook is your tool.
 It is free, and you can share your notebooks with other developers.

-The main advantage of using azure notebooks is that Microsoft Azure creates it through it is always accessible and available from any browser, anywhere in the world.
+The main advantage of using Azure notebooks is that Microsoft Azure creates it through it is always accessible and available from any browser, anywhere in the world.

-You can also use their featured projects like Azure cloud Service for ML development.
+You can also use their featured projects like Azure Cloud Service for ML development.

 Azure notebooks support Python2, Python3, R, and F#.